By-DevOps-For-DevOps/ecs-iac/README.md

 1. Confirm SNS subscription
     - Confirmation e-maill will be arrived in your e-mail box.
 1. Go to CodePipeline Console, and approve Changesets.

+## Steps to upgrade
+1. Download `templates.zip` file from your S3 bucket where you store your CloudFormation source artifact (e.g. `ngp-v300-dev-stag`).
+1. Unzip `templates` file.
+Copy `templates/ecs-cluster-config.json` and `templates/network-config.json` files into `templates` folder of this repo.
+It should overwrite existing default parameter files.
+1. Make sure `ClusterSize` configuration in `ecs-cluster-config.json` is sufficient for rolling upgrade (it is important for Production environment).
+1. Run `bash bin/configure.sh`.
+It will compress and upload files into the s3 bucket, which will trigger the infra pipeline.
+1. From AWS console find your infra CodePipeline and manually approve in ApproveChangeSet.